RyanScottLewis/cura/README.md

 # Cura

-A library written in pure Ruby for building user interfaces.
+A component toolkit for creating both graphical and text-based user interfaces.

 Cura provides: